Susan A Glenn

 Explores relationship between film and twentieth century U.S. cultural, social, and political history.
 Examines the ways that films responded to, participated in, and helped shape understandings of modernity, national identity, political power, race and ethnic relations, gender, and crises such as economic depression and war.

-VLPA Culture, Society,and Film in Twentieth Century America.
+VLPA Culture, Politics,and Film in Twentieth Century America.

 Student learning goals